dotnet-presentations/dotnet-maui-workshop/Part 3 - Navigation/README.md

 await Shell.Current.GoToAsync("DetailsPage?name=james");
 ```

-Then in our details page or view model we sould define this property:
+Then in our details page or view model we should define this property:

 ```csharp
 [QueryProperty(nameof(Name), "name")]